Gabardone/swift-resource-provider/README.md

 Because it's built using old, non-concurrency-friendly Foundation types, `WeakObjectCache` is not `Sendable`, trying to use it concurrently would cause data races.
 But because it just performs a dictionary lookout we can wrap it in an `actor` which guarantees its serial use without introducing real world performance issues.
-First we must use `forceSendable` in an "I know what I'm doing" way, then apply `.serialized()` to it.
+To make it simpler to deal with all of this correctly there is a `makeAsync()` method declared that does all of that.

 ```swift
 .coordinated()